aircode610/Smart-Assess/README.md

 export FLASK_ENV=development
 flask run
 ```
-Open your browser at `http://localhost:5000`.
+Open your browser at `[http://localhost:5000](http://127.0.0.1:5000/)`.

 ## Usage Guide
 1. **Home Page**
-   Navigate to upload new exams or view existing ones.
+   Navigate to upload new exams or view existing ones or view analysis.
 2. **Exam Management**
    - **Upload**: Submit PDF exam papers and their answer keys.
-   - **List**: See all previously uploaded exams.
+   - **List**: See all previously uploaded exams and create analysis.
-   - **View**: Inspect individual exam details and summary statistics.
 3. **Analysis**
-   - Click “Analyze” on an exam to trigger AI processing.
    - Review error-pattern clusters and individual student reports.
-   - Download detailed PDF reports with highlighted corrections.
+   - Download detailed PDF reports with highlighted corrections and recommended subjects to improve.
-4. **Resources**
-   Access suggested readings and practice resources aligned with the identified weak topics.

 ## Project Structure
 ```